 But don’t worry, that’s why we have written this blog.
 In it, we are going to outline a wide variety of gym jobs that are available.

-Better still, by looking at each closely, we will be able to give you a far better idea as to which would suit you best.
+Better still, by looking at each closely, we can give you a far better idea of which would suit you best.

-While some of them may require certification, we will also advise you on the best way to go about getting that necessary paperwork.
+While some may require certification, we will advise you on the best way to get that necessary paperwork.

 And those are: